Phillips Lord: The Seth Parker years

 Sponsored by the Frigidaire appliance company, in December 1933 the schooner Seth Parker set sail for the South Pacific via the Panama Canal.
 Departing from Portland, Maine, the ship docked at various ports along the eastern seaboard such as Philadelphia, Pennsylvania, and Jacksonville, Florida, from where they broadcast their short-wave radio program that was retransmitted by NBC.
 For the listening public, this was a grand adventure by a group of wholesome Americans led by the creator of Rev. Seth Parker.
 However, the broadcasts revealed a bit of the frivolity behind the scenes of a voyage filled with wine, women and the kind of songs that were not found in any Seth Parker hymnal.
 In February 1935, disaster struck in the form of a tropical storm off the coast of American Samoa.
 The ship was severely damaged to the point where the expedition had to be abandoned, which spelled the end of the radio program.
 The ship's distress signal on February 11 was answered by HMAS Australia, which was carrying the Duke of Gloucester home to the United Kingdom.
 With little visible damage, Lord declined the offer of support, only to summon back the Australia with another distress call early the next morning.
 In heavy seas, the Australia took on board nine of the schooner's crew.
 In response to speculation that the distress signals were a hoax, the Australian government confirmed in May that they were genuine and that no action would be taken against Lord.

 Despite everything, the shortened expedition proved immensely popular with the listening audience, and the Frigidaire company promoted a 32-page illustrated booklet called Aboard the Seth Parker to publicize the voyage and as an advertisement for Frigidaire equipment on the ship.
-The schooner was eventually sold and its new owner managed to sail it to Coconut Island in Kane'ohe Bay, O'ahu, Hawaii, where it was permanently anchored for use as a bar and movie theater by Fleischmann Yeast heir Christian Holmes II.
+The schooner was eventually sold and its new owner managed to sail it to Coconut Island in Kane'ohe Bay, O'ahu, Hawaii, where it was permanently anchored for use as a bar and movie theater by Fleischmann's Yeast heir Christian Holmes II.
 It can be seen in the 1948 Republic Pictures movie Wake of the Red Witch starring John Wayne and Gail Russell.
 In 1999, broadcast historian Elizabeth McLeod listed the Cruise of the Seth Parker as one of the top 100 old-time radio moments of the 20th century.